biojppm/c4stl/README.rst

       calls to ``reserve()``, with all the mechanical sympathy for caches that arrays are known for

-* container building blocks (facilitates building more containers):
+* container building blocks (facilitate building more containers):

   * raw storage: uninitialized memory returning elements via the ``[]`` operator.